zd6/dunker/README.md

 Also, we are testing about a locomotive that can move the robot arm around in the court.
 The mobile robot is called Pioneer, also a pre-build robot in CoppeliaSim.

 The forward kinematics is calculated in matlabFile/Jacobian.m and a demo code of controlling robot with api interface is in pyFile/v_rep_code.py

+The project got a recent update on the locomotive that can pick up a ball from a fixed passing hand.
+The 'player' then will place the ball into a basket.